rp42dev/MS-4-Django-Full-Stack-Project/README.md

 This is my Fourth and last of Milestone Projects that the developer must complete during Full Stack Web Development Program at The Code Institute.

 This project, is a full-stack site based around business logic.
-With an authentication and paiyment service mechanisms to purchase of a product/service.
+With an authentication and payment service mechanisms to purchase of a product/service.

 ### **Main Technologies**
 HTML, CSS, JavaScript, Python+Django